 - a.
 For purposes of calculating lot sizes to apply the provisions of this Sec.
 8109-4.9, the Ventura County Resource Management Agency Geographic Information System (GIS) shall be used. - b.
-Unless exempt pursuant to Sec.
+Except for land uses and structures that are exempt pursuant to Sec.
 8109-4.9.2, this Sec.
-8109-4.9 shall apply to the following land uses, structures and wildlife impermeable fencing on lots that are two acres or greater (collectively referred to as "development" in this Sec.
-8109-4.9): - (1) Construction of a new structure or addition to an existing structure that requires a Zoning Clearance or other permit under Art.
-5. - (2) Initiation of a new land use that requires a Zoning Clearance or other permit under Art.
-5. - (3) Installation of new or replacement wildlife impermeable fencing that forms an enclosed area on lots zoned Open Space (OS) or Agricultural Exclusive (AE), including when such a fence is used to facilitate livestock grazing.
+8109-4.9 shall apply to each of the following land uses and structures on lots that are two acres or greater (collectively referred to as "development" in this Sec.
+8109-4.9): - (1) Construction of a new structure or addition to an existing structure that is subject to a permitting requirement under Article 5 (i.e., a Zoning Clearance or other permit is required under Article 5). - (2) Initiation of a new land use that is subject to a permitting requirement under Article 5 (i.e., a Zoning Clearance or other permit is required under Article 5).

+- (3) Installation of new or replacement wildlife impermeable fencing that forms an enclosed area on lots zoned Open Space (OS) or Agricultural Exclusive (AE), including when such a fence is used to facilitate livestock grazing.
 For purposes of this Sec.
 8109-4.9, the term "enclosed area" means an area that is enclosed by wildlife impermeable fencing regardless of whether the fence or wall contains one or more gates or doors that can be opened to allow access.
 Wildlife impermeable fencing that includes unobstructed vertical gaps of at least 24 inches at intervals of 50 linear feet or less does not form an "enclosed area." - c.
 In cases where any portion of a lot is outside the Critical Wildlife Passage Area overlay zone, this Sec.
 8109-4.9 shall not apply to any portion of the lot. - d.
 The standards, requirements and procedures of this Sec.
-8109-4.9 shall only apply to new development, the discretionary permit or Zoning

-Clearance application for which is decided by the County decision-making authority on or after [ordinance effective date].
+8109-4.9 shall only apply to new development, the discretionary permit or Zoning Clearance application for which is decided by the County decision-making authority on or after [ordinance effective date]. - e.

-- e.
 If development requires a discretionary permit or modification thereto under a section of this Chapter other than this Sec.
 8109-4.9, no additional discretionary permit or Zoning Clearance shall be required for the development pursuant to this Sec.
 8109-4.9.
 Instead, the applicable standards, requirements and procedures of this Sec.
 8109-4.9 shall be incorporated into the processing of the application for, and the substantive terms and conditions of, the discretionary permit or modification that is otherwise required by this Chapter. - f.
 If the same development or project requires two or more discretionary permits or modifications or Zoning Clearances pursuant to Sec.
-8109-4.8 and/or this Sec.
+8109-4.8 and/or Sec.
 8109-4.9, the permit applications shall be processed and acted upon concurrently as part of the same project. - g.
-Except as expressly stated in this Sec.
-8109-4.9, if a permit condition, subdivision condition, or other covenant, condition, easement, or instrument imposes standards or restrictions on development which is subject to this Sec.
+If a permit condition, subdivision condition, or other County-approved covenant, condition, easement, or instrument imposes standards or restrictions on development which is subject to this Sec.
 8109-4.9, the more restrictive standards and restrictions shall apply.